NixOS/rfcs/rfcs/0075-declarative-wrappers.md

 meeting](https://github.com/NixOS/rfcs/pull/75#issuecomment-760942876),
-traversing all the inputs and the inputs' inputs, will not happen during eval time and only partly, during build time - every package already built will provide it's reverse dependencies all the information they need about environment variables of itself and of all of it's inputs and it's inputs' inputs.
+traversing all the inputs and the inputs' inputs, will not happen during eval time and only partly, during build time - every package already built will provide its reverse dependencies all the information they need about environment variables.

 Most of the work to do will be: